-Escalation - update time (minutes) The maximum amount of working time allowed between the agent contacts with the customer.
+Escalation - update time (minutes) The maximum amount of working time allowed between agent contact with the customer.

 Escalation - solution time (minutes) The maximum amount of working time allowed until the ticket is marked as solved.

 Note: Solution time will not reset if the ticket is reopened.